Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index.md

 |5   |textSupported      |Boolean |FALSE      | -          |N/A          |The button supports the use of text.<br>If not included, the default value should be considered true that the button will support text.|

 ### 2.6.
 SystemCapabilities
-The definition of “SystemCapabilities” and the setting example of TOYOTA are described below.
+The definition of "SystemCapabilities" and the setting example of TOYOTA are described below.
 The Capability existing in the setting is described in (1) to (4) of this chapter.

 | No | NAME                              | TYPE                           | MANDATORY | ADDITIONAL |TOYOTA Setting|DESCRIPTION|